 - Improve visitor experiences on our sites, including site navigation, content and performance; and

 - Authenticate log-in information, detect and prevent fraud and other criminal activity involving our sites, and maintain the security of our sites.

 We use personal information to:

-- Evaluate your eligibility for the services, programs, resources, positions, benefits and other opportunities we
+- Evaluate your eligibility for the services, programs, resources, positions, benefits and other opportunities we offer or you request;

 - Offer and provide you with services, programs, resources, benefits and information and transact business with you;

 - Improve your experience when participating in our programs, services and benefits;